Kamui Kobayashi: Super Formula and WEC split

-Super Formula (2015–)
+Super Formula and Super GT (2015–)

-Team LeMans (2015–2016)
+Super Formula

 On 30 January 2015, it was confirmed that Kobayashi would drive for Team LeMans in the 2015 Super Formula season.
 He scored three podiums on his way to a fifth-place finish in the drivers' championship during his first year in the series.

-His second year with Team LeMans was less successful, only managing to score one point and finishing 17th in the championship.
+His second year with Team LeMans was less successful, only managing to score one point and finishing seventeenth in the championship.

-KCMG (2017–)

 Kobayashi moved to KCMG at the start of the 2017 season.
+Kobayashi stayed in the team for over seven years, where he clinched 4 podiums of second place.
+But for 2020, and 2021 he did not compete full time as he had clashing races where he prioritized WEC, his replacements were Yuichi Nakayama for 2020, and Kazuto Kotaka for 2021.
+Kobayashi then continued to race with KCMG, and he clinched his first podium since 2019 with third place at Fuji Speedway in 2024.

+Super GT

+Kobayashi made his one off debut in Super GT GT500 class with Racing Project Bandoh in 2017.
+Kobayashi made full season debut in 2018, as he raced with SARD alongside former F1 driver and the series champion Heikki Kovalainen.

 Return to FIA World Endurance Championship (2016–)

 Toyota Gazoo Racing

 On 4 February 2016, Kobayashi was confirmed as a LMP1 driver for Toyota Gazoo Racing in the FIA World Endurance Championship.

 Kobayashi scored his first WEC race victory at the 2016 6 Hours of Fuji, finishing ahead of the No. 8 Audi and the No. 1 Porsche.

 In 2017 he achieved the current lap record at the Circuit de la Sarthe with a lap time of 3:14.791.

 Kobayashi won the 2021 24 Hours of Le Mans from pole after numerous attempts, alongside Mike Conway and Jose Maria Lopez.
 Kobayashi is the fourth Japanese driver to win the 24 Hours of Le Mans, the first being Masanori Sekiya, and is only the second to do so for a Japanese manufacturer.

 In December 2021, Toyota announced that Kobayashi would succeed Hisatake Murata as team principal of the manufacturer's WEC programme, combining the management position with his role as a driver for the team.